cozy/cozy-stack/tests/integration/README.md

-# Tools for testing sharings
+# Tools for integration tests

 ## Install